 Bonny Buckley ‘01, a counselor in Elon University’s Student Health Services, says the annual Pumpkin Festival is great fun for her entire family, including her “acorn babies,” with her husband and fellow alum Chuck Buckley ‘00.

-“We never officially dated, we just planned a wedding, I got married two days after graduation and we are coming up on our 24th anniversary,” Buckley said.
+“We never officially dated, we just planned a wedding and got married two days after graduation.
+We are coming up on our 24th anniversary,” Buckley said.
 The couple married in McKinnon Hall in the Moseley Center.

 Into the garden